CSE Bulletin: Name Change and Consolidation - Golden Leaf Holdings Ltd. (GLH)

 Article content

-Toronto, Ontario–(Newsfile Corp. – Le 20 avril/April 2021) – Golden Leaf Holdings Ltd. has announced a name change to Chalice Brands Ltd. and a consolidation of its issued and outstanding common shares on the basis of one (1) post-consolidated common share for every twenty-three (23) pre-consolidated common shares.
+Toronto, Ontario–(Newsfile Corp. – Le 20 mai/May 2021) Golden Leaf Holdings Ltd. has announced a name change to Chalice Brands Ltd. and a consolidation of its issued and outstanding common shares on the basis of one (1) post-consolidated common share for every twenty-three (23) pre-consolidated common shares.

 CSE Bulletin: Name Change and Consolidation - Golden Leaf Holdings Ltd. (GLH) Back to video